fridalannerstrom/auto-emails/README.md

 1. **Start the program**<br>Launch the program with Heroku app here: [Auto Emails Application](https://auto-emails-e92e0f29caf5.herokuapp.com/)
 2. **Choose "Add"**<br>When asked `Do you want to add or update email? (add/update):` type `add` and press enter.
 3. **Enter Email**<br>Type the email you want to add.
-If it already exists, you’ll see a red message and can re-enter a new email.
-If it’s new, you’ll see a green confirmation.
+If it already exists in the database, you’ll see a red message and can re-enter a new email.
+If it’s new to the database, you’ll see a green confirmation.
 4. **Enter Company (Optional)**<br>Add the company name or press enter to skip.
-If the company is in the sales list, you’ll be asked to try again with a different email.
+If the company is in the sales list database, you’ll be asked to try again with a different email.
 Otherwise, you’ll get a green confirmation.
 5. **Add Notes (Optional)**<br>Add any relevant notes or press enter to leave it blank.
 6. **Done!**<br>A green success message confirms the lead was added.
 You can verify this here: [Leads Database](https://sedate-molybdenum-41d.notion.site/auto-emails-168284e4604f806eb9a7dcdc7e005e9b?pvs=4)

 ----

-### How to update a lead
+### How To Update a Lead

 ![Update Lead](images/update-lead-readme.gif)

 Updating a lead provides more options compared to adding a lead since you might only want to update the status, the notes, or both.
-In my workflow, I always update the status first when both need to be changed.
 Here’s a step-by-step guide to updating a lead:

 1. **Start the program**<br>Launch the program with Heroku app here: [Auto Emails Application](https://auto-emails-e92e0f29caf5.herokuapp.com/)
 2. **Choose "Update"**<br>When asked `Do you want to add or update email? (add/update):` type `update` and press enter.